Here's when your Samsung phone will get Android 12 (One UI 4)

-Samsung has started to roll out the One UI 4 update based on Android 12.
-The beta build is now available for the Galaxy S21 series in the U.S., Korea, India, UK, Germany, Poland, and China, and gives us an early look at all the new features coming to Samsung's phones later this year.
+Samsung has started to roll out the stable One UI 4 update based on Android 12.
+The stable release comes after two months of beta builds for the Galaxy S21 series in the U.S., Korea, India, UK, Germany, Poland, and China

 One UI 4 doesn't change too many things from a design point of view, with Samsung instead focusing on integrating all the new features that Google introduced in Android 12.
 That said, there are exciting changes around home and lock screen customization, notification management, privacy and security, and much more.